isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 Applicants will be informed of the selection outcome

 ------------------------------------------
-Please click the link below for the PDF version of the above information.<br>
+Please click the link below for the PDF version.<br>
 [DSA to YSS (2023)](/files/YSS%20Experience/yss%20dsa%202023%20website%20update.pdf)